There has been a long-running claim that the total amount of physical platinum the world has ever mined would fit in an average living room or garage.

 Defining: How Much Platinum is there in the World?

 Most platinum ever mined is currently in use in some form or fashion.

-In fact, about 17% of all annual platinum demand is met with recycled secondary platinum supplies coming back into the market.
+About 17% of all annual platinum demand get met with recycled secondary platinum supplies coming back into the market.

 Other nation platinum mine production in the blue line is the total platinum mine ore coming from all other nations combined (not much in totality).

-In the following platinum supply vs demand chart, you can likely see how the annual platinum supply has kept tight pace with ongoing platinum demand fabrications.
-Again, we reiterate most platinum that has ever been mined has been put to some use or application.
+In the following platinum supply vs. demand chart, you can likely see how the annual platinum supply has kept a steady pace with ongoing platinum demand fabrications.
+Again, we reiterate most platinum that has ever gotten mined has got put to some use or application.

 This factor likely means there is much less .999 fine platinum supply available today than has ever been mined and put to use throughout history.

 Next, we divide up platinum’s demand segments in the magnitude of their size.